A PLUMERIA CUTTING BAG ROOTING TUTORIAL

 Once you see a good amount of roots, then it's time to unbag and pot the rooting.
 Don't rush when you see the first sight of a root.
 Give it time to establish more roots, then pot it up.

 HOW TO UNBAG

 HOT OR NOT?

 All of my bag rootings have been in a greenhouse or on heating mats.
 For me, this has been about maintaining optimum rooting temps, and about extending the rooting season.
 But there are many folks who don't do that.
-Depending on your climate, you can put them in the sun (but be careful as many cuttings will be damaged in intense sun) or on concrete.
+They need heat, but not direct sunlight.

 UPDATE: I tried rooting in multiple environments (greenhouse, heating mat, outside, garage) and all the cuttings rooted just fine.
 The heating mat cuttings rooted first, then the greenhouse, then the outside cuttings.
 I've also spoken to people who have placed them in totally dark garages, in attics, laundry rooms, and offices.
 (See some creative examples here.).